The first version of the specialist economy looks like a marketplace.

 If you buy specialist labor, stop evaluating the vendor only on fill rate and hourly cost.

 Ask for calibration metrics.
 Ask for reviewer-level quality history.
 Ask how disagreement is handled.
-Ask whether performance feeds back into routing.
+Ask whether performance evidence informs routing under a documented policy.
 Ask whether the system can show which reviewer produced the decision that shaped a training example.
-Ask whether the best reviewers get harder cases automatically.
+Ask who approves assignments to harder or higher-risk cases.

 If the answer is no, you are buying resumes.